-By selecting the PC connected to the same network as that of the projector, the PC screen image can be projected to the screen via network.
+• By selecting the PC connected to the same network as that of the projector, the PC screen image can be projected to the screen via network.

-Then, by operating the keyboard connected to the projector, you can operate Windows Vista on the PC connected with the network.
+Then, by operating the keyboard, you can operate Windows Vista on the PC connected with the network.